Mistletoe: Life cycle

 Most of the Viscaceae bear evergreen leaves that photosynthesise effectively, and photosynthesis proceeds within their green, fleshy stems as well.
-Some species, such as Viscum capense, are adapted to semi-arid conditions and their leaves are vestigial scales, hardly visible without detailed morphological investigation.
-Therefore, their photosynthesis and transpiration only take place in their stems, limiting their demands on the water supply of its host, but also limiting their intake of carbon dioxide for photosynthesis.
-Accordingly, their contribution to the metabolic balance of its host becomes trivial and the idle parasite may become quite yellow or golden as it grows, having practically given up photosynthesis.
+Some species, such as Viscum capense, are adapted to semi-arid conditions and their leaves are vestigial scales, hardly visible without detailed investigation.
+Therefore, their photosynthesis and transpiration only take place in their stems, limiting their demands on the water supply of their host, but also limiting their intake of carbon dioxide for photosynthesis.
+Accordingly, their contribution to the metabolic balance of their host becomes trivial and the idle parasite may become quite yellow or golden as it grows, having practically given up photosynthesis.

 At another extreme, other species have vigorous green leaves.
 Not only do they photosynthesize actively, but a heavy infestation of mistletoe plants may take over whole host tree branches, sometimes killing practically the entire crown and replacing it with their own growth.
 In such a tree the host is relegated purely to the supply of water and mineral nutrients and the physical support of the trunk.
 Such a tree may survive as a Viscum community for years; it resembles a totally unknown species unless one examines it closely, because its foliage does not look like that of any tree.
 An example of a species that behaves in this manner is Viscum continuum.

 A mistletoe seed germinates on the branch of a host tree or shrub, and in its early stages of development it is independent of its host.
 It commonly has two or even four embryos, each producing its hypocotyl, that grows toward the bark of the host under the influence of light and gravity, and potentially each forming a mistletoe plant in a clump.
 Possibly as an adaptation to assist in guiding the process of growing away from the light, the adhesive on the seed tends to darken the bark.
 On having made contact with the bark, the hypocotyl, with only a rudimentary scrap of root tissue at its tip, penetrates it, a process that may take a year or more.
 In the meantime the plant is dependent on its own photosynthesis.
 Only after it reaches the host's conductive tissue may it begin to rely on the host for its needs.
 Later, it forms a haustorium that penetrates the host tissue and takes water and nutrients from the host plant.